jungjuseong/RokitEngine/docs/generating_paths.md

 Typically such gaps occur in very sharp corners.
 The nozzle is too fat to fit all the way into the corner without overextruding, so a gap will fall in the thinner part of the corner.
 Gaps can also occur in thin pieces where two walls are too close to each other to fill with another wall.

-When generating a wall, CuraEngine also checks for overlap with previously printed walls.
+When generating a wall, OrganRegenEngine also checks for overlap with previously printed walls.
 This includes the wall right before it, where there could be considerable overlap.
 The part of the new wall that overlaps with the previous wall will get its line width reduced such that the new area of that part of the line is only the part that is not covered by the other line.

 ![Overlap Compensated](assets/overlap_compensation.svg)